Sunday, December 20, 2009

-We had a look recently at the WestCOT "that never was" project, and today i invite you to another Disney theme park that, unfortunately, was never built, the famous Disney's America project.
+Today i invite you to have a look to a Disney theme park which, very unfortunately was never built, the famous Disney's America project.
 Announced in 1993,it was supposed to occupy 1200 acres of a 3000 acre property in Prince William County, Virginia.

 Bob Weis - who was at the head of the creative development for the park - defined it as "an ideal complement to visiting Washington's museums, monuments and national treasures" was supposed to be a park " that will be a venue for people of all ages, especially the young, to debate and discuss the future of our nation and to learn more about its past by living it".
 A place where guests "will be able to have rides, shows and interactive experiences that are both about the history of America, about America today and also give you a sense of America in the future.
 And he added: "In some ways the park is a timeline, we start in the mid-1860s and go backward or forward in time".

 Yes, but what kind of rides and shows guests would have enjoy at Disney's America?
 Well, once they entered the park, guests would have found themselves in a detailed Civil War era village, the hub of "Disney's America.

 From that point, guests could discover either "Native America" and explore the life of America's first inhabitants - including an accurate Native American village reflecting the tribes that were known in this part of the country.
 And also enjoy interactive experiences, exhibits and arts and crafts, as well as an exciting white water river raft ride that would have gone all around the area, based on the Lewis and Clark expedition.

 Guests, then, would discover Presidents' Square, a celebration of the birth of democracy and those who fought to preserve it.
 The "Hall of presidents" of Walt Disney World would have moved to Disney's America.